MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

        print("Output Parameters: {0}".format([str(parameter) for parameter in service.output_parameter_definitions]))
    ```

-   @@ WHAT IS THE DIFFERENCE BETWEEN THIS CODE BLOCK AND THE INPUTS/OUTPUTS ABOVE?
+   @@ WHAT IS THE DIFFERENCE BETWEEN THE CODE BLOCK BELOW AND THE INPUTS/OUTPUTS ABOVE?

    ```python
    # print out the input and output parameters